 Children’s Bureau opens a shelter for homeless and abused children.
 The agency also plays a key role in establishing the USC School of Social Work.

 Children’s Bureau is a vital partner in starting the Community Chest – now the United Way.
 To ensure quality service for children, Children’s Bureau begins to recruit and train foster parents and establishes its own training program for social workers.
-The agency becomes one of the first professional providers of foster care in the nation.
+Children’s Bureau becomes one of the first professional foster care agencies in the nation.

 Moved by the plight of vulnerable children, Mrs. E.K.
 Foster, a Los Angeles community leader, forms a volunteer group which successfully advocates for legislation to protect children.